-Director of Music: Mrs C. Lane (c.lane@cncs.co.uk)
+Director of Music: Mrs C. Lane

+KS3 Curriculum Leader: Mr A. Webb (a.webb@cncs.co.uk)

 In Year 7 students will focus on the core elements of music - pitch and rhythm - and will develop their ability to both perform and compose as they encounter a range of musical styles.
 Students can expect to both perform and compose as soloists and within small groups, using keyboards, tuned and untuned percussion, the voice and ukuleles, and software programmes such as Garageband to record and extend composition ideas.
 The focus in Year 7 will be on practical music and students will be asked to participate in a wide range of music making, whilst also developing their listening and musical understanding as they explore the music we are studying.